MaskingTechnology/jitar/documentation/docs/develop/error-handling.md

 # Error handling

 For handling errors the default JavaScript error system can be used for throwing and catching errors.
-When an error occurs it will be passed to the calling procedure until it’s catched like any normal JavaScript application.
-If the error occurs on a remote server, the error will be (de)serialized and rethrown on the calling node.
+When an error occurs it will be passed to the calling procedure until it’s caught like any normal JavaScript application.
+If the error occurs on a remote server, the error will be (de)serialized and thrown on the calling worker.

 You can create your own custom errors and use the `instanceof` operator to distinguish them like this: